ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## ToC

 * [Introduction]

     * [Practical arrangements of this lab]

     * [Background of power analysis]

     * [Grading]

 * [Setting up]

     * [Hardware setup]

     * [Software setup]

 * [Tasks]

   * [Task 1]

   * [Task 2]

   * [Task 3]

   * [Task 4]

 # Introduction

-Tähän yleislätinät lyhyesti aiheesta, grading ja common practises ja about the lab, mistä kohtaa dokumenttia löytyy mitäkin ja miten yleensä tästä odotetaan etenevän kaikki intro on samassa mutta muut kohdat on vaan alaotsikkoja

 This week’s theme is hardware security so also this lab considers hardware security by giving examples of side channel attacks.
 In this lab you will be using ChipWhisperer hardware and tools to perform side channel experiments.

+[Chipshisperer](https://newae.com/tools/chipwhisperer/) is an open source toolchain dedicated to hardware security research.
+ChipWhisperer project intends to make easy start on hardware security experimenting for anybody who interested about it.

+ChipWhisperer device consists of 2 parts:
+* Capture board is specialized hardware which is able to capture traces from target
+* Target board is just some kind of processor which is programmed to perform some kind of secure operation

-Basic idea of this lab is simple: We have device which runs secure operations...
+Basic idea of this lab is simple: We have target device which runs secure operations and we want to reveal information about those operations by measuring and analysing power consumption of target device.

-Lyhyesti selitetty idea, ei softapuolta vaan hardwarepuolta, yleisidea ja tavoitteet selitetty.
-Tarkemmin power analysis sitten toisessa kappaleessa
+This lab exercise intends to give examples of different ways to hack into hardware.
+There is no guarantee that exactly these hacking examples would be working or practical in real life situations, but main goal is to educate students about possibilities of hardware hacking.

+This "Introduction" section contains background information about power analysis, information of practical arrangements of this lab and information about grading information of different tasks.
+Next "Setting up" section contains all instructions what you are required to do before you can start making tasks.
+Section "Tasks" contains all 4 tasks and instructions how to do them.

 ## Practical arrangements of this lab

-Tämä osuus korvaa about the lab osuuden

 This lab is little bit different than others because tasks require the usage of external device.
 Number of devices are limited, so it causes some difficulties to arragements.
 * Students are encouraged/forced to do work in groups of 2-3 in lab sessions.
 Size of group heavily depends on how many students attend to lab sessions.